SVstudent/CodeForge-Labs/README.md

 4. Test each variant automatically
 5. Show you live previews of all versions

-Traditional A/B testing takes weeks.
+Traditional testing products usually takes weeks.
 This takes minutes.

 ## How It Works